-Figure 5: Spatio-temporal synergy and redundancy between auditory and frontal electrodes.
-Co-information revealed synergistic and redundant spatio-temporal patterns between auditory and frontal electrodes in the ERP (A) and BB (B) signals.
-MI (solid traces) between standard and deviant trials for temporal (pink color) and frontal (orange color) electrodes.
-Co-I was computed between each pair of electrodes and across time points between -100 to 350 ms after tone presentation.
-The average of the temporo-frontal pairs across the three monkeys is shown for the complete co-I chart (red and blue panel); for the positive co-I values (redundancy only; red panel); and for the negative co-I values (synergy only; blue panel).
-The proportion of electrode pairs showing significant co-I differences is shown in the corresponding grey panels.
-The average co-I charts for the individual monkeys are shown in Figures S2 for the ERP signal, and in Figure S3 for the BB signal.
+Figure 5: Temporal synergy and redundancy within ERP and BB signals in the auditory and frontal electrodes with the highest MI for the Global task.
+Co-information revealed synergistic and redundant temporal patterns within ERP (A) and BB (B) signals in the auditory cortex, and within ERP (C) and BB (D) signals in the frontal cortex.
+MI (solid traces) between standard and deviant trials for auditory (pink color) and frontal (orange color) electrodes averaged across the three monkeys.
+Temporal co-I was computed within the corresponding signal (ERP, BB) across time points between -100 to 350 ms after tone presentation.
+The average of the corresponding electrodes across monkeys is shown for the complete co-I chart (red and blue panel); for positive co-I values (redundancy only; red panel); and for negative co-I values (synergy only; blue panel).
+The grey panels show the proportion of monkeys showing significant co-I differences in the single electrodes analysis depicted in Figure S2.